thekthuser/es_api/README.md

   * return 201 and delete and recreate sqlite db
   * return 500 on error
 * `/populate/es`
-  * return 201 and delete and recreate _all_ es indices
+  * return 201 and delete and recreate _all four_ es indices
   * return 500 on error
 * `/_search/<index>/q="<parameter>:<search term>"`
   * return 200 with document results